Monica Abbott

-Monica Cecilia Abbott (born July 28, 1985) is a retired American professional softball player.
+Monica Cecilia Abbott (born July 28, 1985) is an American retired professional softball player.
 Abbott was an All-American pitcher for the Tennessee Lady Volunteers in college before starting a professional career in the NPF and in the Japan Softball League.
 In international competition, she has played for Team USA from 2005 including the national softball team winning a silver medal at the 2008 and 2020 Summer Olympics.
 Abbott is the NCAA Division I leader in wins, strikeouts, shutouts and innings.

 Early life and education

 Abbott was born in Santa Cruz, California and grew up in Salinas, California.
 Abbott attended North Salinas High School from 1999 to 2003; her parents are Bruce and Julie Abbott, and her siblings are Jessica (born 1984), Jared (born 1988) and twins Bina and Gina (born 1991).

 While at North Salinas, Abbott led the Vikings to three CIF Central Coast Section Division I titles, averaging more than 300 strikeouts per season.

 Abbott won the Cal-Hi Softball Athlete of the Year, the Sports Focus Athlete of the Year, the state's large school Player of the Year, and the MVP trophies from her high school, conference, county and section.
 She was also a two-time recipient of The Salinas Californian Athlete of the Year.